jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 **Important Note:**
 If you want standard picklist behaviour (close on select, keyboard handlers, etc) then you **must** have a `Picklist` as an immediate child of the `DropDown`.
 If you are missing these features, please see the [`Picklist`](#picklist) documentation to ensuring it's  implemented correctly.

-Below demonstrates a selectable list of items with a button trigger.
+Below is an example of a selectable list of items with a button trigger.

 ```
 const Pickitem = require('./components/picklist/Pickitem').default;